 A crew member of a ship claimed he did not know drugs were on board the ship.
 He was indicted in the Middle District of Florida’s Tampa Division.
-The indict them all, let the jury sort them out indictment charged many aboard with knowing the ship had drugs on board.
+They indict them all, let the jury sort them out indictment charged many aboard with knowing the ship had drugs on board.
 This is not a rare claim where smugglers tend to minimize the need to know that 10-100 million dollars of cocaine is on board the vessel.
-The best way to understand the case is to read it here.
+Judge says let them use the polygraph.
+The best way to understand the polygraph case is to read it here.

 “the Court finds the polygraph evidence to be admissible at trial to either impeach or corroborate witness testimony”

 “There were three important lessons learned from this experience: 1) it is important to have the testimony of a qualified scientist, such as Dr. David Raskin, to testify in the Daubert hearing as the polygraph examiners are usually not well-versed enough in the scientific studies supporting the technique; 2) using a highly qualified examiner with extensive prior government experience is also critical, and 3) the relevant questions must be simple enough but carefully constructed so the results of the exam are indisputably meaningful.”

 “[I]it helped to submit Dr. Raskin’s declaration in advance of the Daubert hearing so that all of the detailed support for the polygraph’s admissibility was on the record in advance, making the actual hearing go much more smoothly.”

 Lead Defense Counsel Contact Information is Christophir A. Kerr, 13801, Walsingham Rd. #A-154, Largo, FL 33774, 727-492- 2551 .